Personal accident insurance can be provided in two ways:

 We will look at whether the business can show it is more likely than not that the consumption of alcohol and/or drugs caused the accident – or meant that the consumer did not escape the consequences of an accident as they may otherwise have done.

 We will also consider:

-For example, if the consumer was run over because they were lying down in the road while drunk, we may decide they could have reasonably anticipated that death or bodily injury would happen as a result.
+For example, if the consumer was run over because they were lying down in the road while drunk, we might decide they could have reasonably anticipated that death or bodily injury would happen as a result.

-But if a drunken consumer was hit by a speeding car while crossing the road, we may be less likely to decide that they anticipated – or reasonably could have done – that death or bodily injury would happen.
+But if a drunken consumer was hit by a speeding car while crossing the road, we might be less likely to decide that they anticipated – or reasonably could have done – that death or bodily injury would happen.